nitsbat/autodolia/README.md

 1. Here is an interesting observation that the transaction is maximum on saturday and wednesday instead of Sunday and Monday.
 It is probably due to the starting weekend course of a new week.
 2. The amount withdrawn is much more from Christ College ATM.
 Another visualisation one can made is the sudden increase of cash withdrawn on saturday from Christ College ATM.
 The reason may be the more amount of withdrawals from students as students take cash for the weekend.

 * The above two plots can be also visualised through pie chart.
-One of the main problem occurs with the pie charts are they take too long to load/create , hence the following example is reduced to minimum number of instruction so that pie chart will not take too long to load.
+One of the main problem occurs with the pie charts is that they take more time in loading/creation , hence the following example is reduced to minimum number of instruction so that pie chart will not take too long to load.
 The command for creating a pie chart based on the atm name and amount withdrawal is :

        > tmp = subset(atm, weekday == "Sunday") #509 entries only
        > pc <- data.frame(atmName = tmp$atm_name, amount = tmp$total_amount_withdrawn )